ioBroker/ioBroker.vis/README.md

 ### 2.9.1 (2023-11-28)
 * (foxriver76) recalculate fields after moving widgets
-* (foxriver76) fixed pasting group on other view
+* (foxriver76) fixed a pasting group on other view
 * (foxriver76) fixed theme also applied in iframe
-* (bluefox) implemented Basic Image as react widget
+* (bluefox) implemented Basic Image as React widget

 ### 2.9.0 (2023-11-27)
 * (bluefox) implemented SVG shape and Screen Resolution widgets natively
-* (bluefox) implemented Basic iFrame as react widget
+* (bluefox) implemented Basic iFrame as React widget
 * (foxriver76) only allow zip files at project import
 * (foxriver76) fix overflow being overwritten
 * (foxriver76) sort pages and projects alphabetically
 * (foxriver76) fixed problem on saving
 * (foxriver76) fixed problem with groups when `always render` is activated
-* (foxriver76) allow to change color and write lowercase in tabs component
+* (foxriver76) allow changing color and write lowercase in a tabs component
 * (foxriver76) fixed problem that navigation from a alwaysRender page is shown on different page

 ### 2.8.0 (2023-11-24)